| Modifier and Type | Field and Description |

 this object, not a "deep copy" operation.

-does not itself implement the interface Cloneable
+The class Object does not itself implement the interface Cloneable, so calling

-method on an object whose class is Object
+the clone method on an object whose class is Object will result in throwing an

 exception at run time.